 • allows surveys to be conducted in sensitive urban areas and in protected nature reserves

-The technique has been successfully applied for imaging the crust (Shapiro et al. 2005) and monitoring fault zones (Brenguier et al. 2019a).
+Both techniques have been successfully applied for imaging the crust (Shapiro et al. 2005) and monitoring fault zones (Brenguier et al. 2019a).

 It also allows imaging and monitoring the subsurface for industrial applications including oil & gas (Chmiel et al, 2019; Brenguier et al, 2019b) mine safety (Olivier et al. 2015) and mineral exploration (Dales et al, 2020)